10 Farmhouse Living Room Curtains That Actually Make Your Space Feel Cozy (Real Room Inspo)

 10. Deep Greens and Rich Textures

-Deep olive walls with neutral curtains create something enveloping and grounded. r/brightsideofmars shows what farmhouse looks like when you want serious weight and presence.
+Deep olive walls with neutral curtains create something enveloping and grounded.
+This is what farmhouse looks like when you want serious weight and presence.

 Light curtains against dark walls is a classic combo that works for good reason.
 It frames windows beautifully and prevents dark walls from feeling oppressive.
 Natural light becomes even more valuable when it contrasts with deeper wall colors.